philanc/ple/README.md

 ### Limitations

-PLE is ***Work in Progress*** code!
+PLE is ***Work in Progress***!
 It is not intended to be used for anything serious, at least for the moment.

 The major limitations the brave tester should consider are:
 - no undo/redo (yet)